WicksGroup/pyhy/README.md

 3. `pyhy/data/FeSi_s77742/FeSi_s77742.cfg` a short text file with parameters for the optimization.
 **The filename format `FeSi_s77742.cfg` must be used.** See `pyhy/optimizer/example.cfg` for formatting and further details.

-Once these three things are set up, the optimization can be run with `python optimize_hyades.py FeSi_s77742 --run`.
+Once these three things are set up, the optimization can be run with `python optimize.py FeSi_s77742 --run`.
 The iteration number, residual, and pressure drive will be printed in the terminal.
 The optimization can be stopped at any time by pressing `control + C` or `control + Z`.
 Once completed, the optimization output can be plotted and compared to experiment.
-See `python optimize_hyades.py --help` for more details.
+See `python optimize.py --help` for more details.

+---
+### Building off these tools
+If you wish to use this repository to build your own graphics or customize Hyades inputs, all of the scripts are written as callable classes and functions that you can use in your own Python scripts. `pyhy/tools/hyades_reader.py` is used to handle all the data output from Hyades, and `pyhy/graphics/static_graphics.py` provides many examples of how the `HyadesOutput` class can be used to plot the data in many different ways.

 ```
                       ___      _  _